Women & Peacebuilding

 AfP is also a member of the US Civil Society Working Group on Women, Peace and Security:

-If you would like more information about AfP’s Women’s Affinity Group, or other AfP Affinity Groups, contact Liz Hume, Senior Director for Programs and Strategy, at email@example.com.
+If you would like more information about AfP’s Women’s Working Group, or other AfP Working Groups, contact Liz Hume, Vice President, at email@example.com.